 An Intermunicipal Development Plan (IDP) is a statutory policy document that is designed to foster cooperation and ensure that planning and development across municipal borders takes place in an integrated manner without unnecessary costs or negative impacts on either municipality.

-Funded by the Province of Alberta, the following six municipalities are working collaboratively to achieve to IDPs for all of their shared boundaries:
+Funded by the Province of Alberta, the following six municipalities worked collaboratively to achieve to IDPs for all of their shared boundaries:

 - County of St. Paul

 - County of Vermilion River